____________________________________________________________________________

 support team, especially the school

-psychologist, social worker or guidance
+psychologist, social worker or guidance counselor.

 -get to know the students, especially